 Applying The Epoxy

-Prep the room – and make sure that everything’s out of the way.
-You may opt to apply a painter’s tape on the bottom of your walls to protect your walls from the solution.
+Prep the room – and ensure everything’s out of the way.
+You may opt to apply painter’s tape on the bottom of your walls to protect your walls from the solution.
 Read the instructions and mix the paint.
 Mix the catalyst and the resin and let it sit once more.
 As soon as it is ready, it’s time to apply the epoxy to the floor.
-Make sure that you do this as the epoxy dries faster.
-If the weather is hot or more humid, you may have less time, so make sure that the room is well-ventilated.
+Make sure that you do this, as the epoxy dries faster.
+If the weather is hot or more humid, you may have less time, so ensure the room is well-ventilated.

-Spread the epoxy on your floor with a roller and a paintbrush to cover corners.
-This can be done by a person but works better if you have someone to help you out.
+Spread the epoxy on your floor with a roller and a paintbrush to cover the corners.
+Someone can do this, but it works better if you have someone to help you.

-If you’ve decided that you’d like to add some aesthetic to your epoxy floor, this is the best time to add them in.
-Get a small amount of those chips and toss them out on the floor.
-Once you’ve done your first coating, apply a second coat after twelve hours.
+If you’ve decided that you’d like to add some aesthetics to your epoxy floor, this is the best time to add them.
+Get a small amount of those chips and toss them on the floor.
+Once you’ve done your first coat, apply a second one after twelve hours.

 If you’re working on a garage floor, or if it’s an industrial floor and heavy machinery would be placed, you should wait for about a week before you start moving in heavy things.
 Once you’re done, remember that your floor shouldn’t be touched or walked on for another 24 hours.
 This ensures that the epoxy is dried out and treated.